What Happens If the Bankruptcy Trustee Files an Objection to Your Discharge?

 • fail to obey a lawful court order, or

-• otherwise commit bankruptcy fraud.
+• commit bankruptcy fraud.

 What Happens If the Trustee Objects to Your Discharge?